syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Client-Panel.md

 {% endtabs %}

-The font used to display the text in the control is set through Font property and the fore color through ForeColor property.
-Below are the code snippets to set these two properties programmatically.
+The font used to display the text in the control is set through the Font property and the fore color through the ForeColor property.
+The following are the code snippets to set these two properties programmatically.

 <table>
 <tr>